Nail salon business plan for starting your own business

 2.2 Management of Nail Salon

 We are providing an indoor sports complex business plan acquired by Glamor Studio to help you devise a plan for your startup.
-This can be very useful for your venture as this sample business plan for nail salon is written in detail and can answer most of your questions regarding the procedure of setting up a business.
+This can be very useful for your venture as this sample for a nail salon is written in detail and can answer most of your questions regarding the procedure of setting up a business.

 2.3 Customers of Nail Salon

-Although the primary focus is on the female population, our customer base includes everyone particular about their skin and beauty.
+Although the primary focus is on the female population, our customer base includes everyone cautious about their skin and beauty.
 In this nail salon business plan example, potential and recurring customer groups are identified as:

 - College students